 The first meal of my day generally consists of something super simple like cereal, toast, or a yogurt parfait (although several weeks ago there was a particularly delicious period with fruit salad thrown in).
 Essentially, I opt for anything that doesn’t require much imagination or much prep time early in the morning.

-“Okay, Demelza.
-That’s great and all, but where do the biscuits come in?”
-I’m glad you asked.
+Where do the biscuits come in?
+I’m glad you asked!
 Biscuits are kind of a guilty pleasure of mine.
-I don’t eat them a lot because it’s a little hard to justify what basically amounts to the empty calorie consumption of butter and white flour.
-And so, come Thanksgiving or the rare holiday occasion my mom pops a canister of Pillsbury open, I find it difficult not to dip my hand into the bread basket, so to speak.
-Warm, fluffy and tender mounds of goodness…what is not to love?
+Come Thanksgiving or the rare holiday occasion my mom pops a canister of Pillsbury open, I find myself pretty excited to dip my hand into the bread basket.
+Warm, fluffy and buttery mounds of goodness…what’s not to love?

 - 1 c self-rising flour

 - 1 t sugar

 - ¼ c low fat milk (I used skim)

 - Preheat your oven to 425 degrees Fahrenheit.
 Use parchment paper to line a baking sheet.

 - Whisk flour and sugar together in a large bowl.